steqeq/0000/docs/how-to/tuning-guides/index.md

 the list continues.

-The document covers specific software requirements and processes needed to use these GPUs for Single Root I/O Virtualization (SR-IOV) and Machine Learning (ML).
+The document covers specific software requirements and processes needed to use these GPUs for Single Root I/O Virtualization (SR-IOV) and machine learning (ML).

 The main purpose of this document is to help users utilize the RDNA 2 GPUs to